helicopter-1/automation/upgrade_policy/quorum_upgrade/scripts/README.md

 ## Installation
-* `sui` has to be installed on the machine (https://docs.sui.io/references/cli/client and https://docs.sui.io/guides/developer/getting-started/sui-install) and the path to sui availabe to the typescript package
+* `sui` has to be installed on the machine (https://docs.sui.io/references/cli/client and https://docs.sui.io/guides/developer/getting-started/sui-install) and the path to sui available to the typescript package
 * run `pnpm install` from this directory (`<repo_install>/upgrade_policy/quorum_upgrade/scripts/ts`)

 ## Running